-4.5 What others are doing
+4.9 What others are doing

 - Some councils have moved to a banded scheme, but they still require substantial means testing of each claim. - St Albans are with a different software supplier and have introducing a banded scheme for UC claimants only from April 2019, which will run alongside a scheme similar to our existing scheme for all other claimants.
 This is an interesting option which rather than dealing in % entitlements, specifies how much the customer will pay towards their Council Tax.
 This means customers on the same income pay the same towards their council tax, regardless of the size of the property they occupy.
-This also provides a scheme for customers to transition into when migrated from HB. - Unfortunately we cannot replicate a scheme like this currently as we are unable to have two different live working age CTS schemes at the same time.
-This limitation is being discussed with our software supplier. - Other councils are considering various options but anecdotally are awaiting more information around migration before changing current schemes.
+This also provides a scheme for customers to transition into when migrated from HB.

+- Unfortunately SBC cannot replicate a scheme like this currently as the Council are unable to have two different live working age CTS schemes at the same time. - Other councils are considering various options but anecdotally are awaiting more information around migration before changing current schemes.

-4.6 Other considerations in addition to the impact of universal credit.
+4.10 Other considerations in addition to the impact of universal credit.